 What is invoice finance?

-Invoice finance, also referred to as an invoice loan or invoice funding, is a flexible business loan that allows you to access cash that is owed to you in unpaid invoices, helping to speed up your payment cycle.
+Invoice finance is a flexible business finance solution.
+It allows your business to access cash from unpaid invoices, helping to speed up your payment cycle.

 Rather than waiting 30, 60, or 90 days for your customers to pay, you can receive a percentage of the invoice upfront.
-This enables you to bridge the gap between invoicing and payment, ensuring a healthy cashflow for your business.
+This enables you to bridge the gap between invoicing and receiving payments, ensuring a healthier cash flow for your business.

 How does invoice finance work?

-1. Provide goods or services to your customers and raise an invoice as usual.
+1. Your business provides goods or services to your customers and raises an invoice as usual.

-2. Send a copy of the invoice to the invoice finance provider
+2. You send a copy of the invoice to an invoice finance company

-3. Upon approval, you will get an advance of a percentage of the invoice value (typically up to 90%).
+3. Upon approval, you will get an advance of a percentage of the invoice value (typically 90%).

-5. The remaining balance is released to you, minus a small fee for the invoice finance provider.
+4. At the agreed-upon payment terms, your customer pays the invoice directly to the invoice finance company.
+The remaining balance is released to you, minus a small fee for the invoice finance company.

 Invoice factoring